gaak99/oxly/README.md

 ##Status
 Brand new as of late Oct 2016.

-You may want to try master HEAD before a release.
+You may want to try master HEAD before fetching a release.

 Used dailyish by the developer (w/2 Dropbox clients, Emacs laptop and Orgzly mobile) but that's total usage so far -- beta testers aka early adopters and comments/issues welcome (submit an issue/suggestion/question https://github.com/gaak99/oxit/issues).